List of pizza varieties by country: Oceania

-Australia

-The usual Italian varieties are available, though more common is the style popular in the U.S., with more and richer toppings than Italian style.
-A common unique type is the Aussie, Australian or Australiana, which has the usual tomato base or a seasoned base and mozzarella cheese with options of chicken, ham, bacon and egg (seen as quintessentially Australian breakfast fare).
-Pizzas with seafood such as prawns are also popular.
-In the 1980s some Australian pizza shops and restaurants began selling "gourmet pizzas", that is, pizzas with more expensive ingredients such as mangoes, salmon, dill, bocconcini, tiger prawns, or unconventional toppings such as kangaroo meat, emu and crocodile.
-"Wood-fired pizzas", that is, those cooked in a ceramic oven heated by wood fuel, are well-regarded.

-Franchised pizza chains coexist with independent pizzerias.
-Middle-Eastern bakeries and kebabs shops often sell pizza, which is often done in a Lebanese or Turkish style.

-In Australia, barbecue sauce and traditional tomato sauce are both common and popular sauces for pizza bases.
-White pizza (i.e.: without sauce) is not common.

-Fiji

-In Fiji, there are many local pizzerias.

-There is a local variety of the chicken pizza, originally part of the Indo-Fijian cuisine.

 New Zealand

 The usual Italian varieties are available and independent restaurants are common, coexisting with franchise chains.
-New Zealand's first dedicated pizza franchise was opened by Pizza Hut in New Lynn in 1974, with Domino's following.
+New Zealand's first dedicated pizza franchise was opened by Pizza Hut in New Lynn in 1974, with Eagle Boys and Pizza Haven following in the mid-1990s and Domino's in 2003.
 One notable indigenous chain is Hell Pizza established in 1996 – which now has outlets worldwide – distinguishing itself by often-controversial marketing and using only free-range ingredients.
 Furthermore, Middle-Eastern bakeries and kebabs shops often sell pizza, which is often done in Turkish style.

-New Zealand has no rules for pizza construction, leading to an eclectic and varied approach to toppings.
-Gourmet and "wild" ingredients are often used, and New Zealanders are apt to push the boundaries of what a pizza can be.

 In 2017, spaghetti pizza gained media attention when then Prime Minister of New Zealand Bill English posted a recipe to his Facebook account that included tinned spaghetti.
 The recipe included pineapple as a topping.
 Responses on social media included support for spaghetti pizza as a simple and cheap family meal.
-In 2019 Domino's Pizza included a "Hawaiian Spaghetti Pizza" on the menu on its franchises in New Zealand.
+In 2019, Domino's included a "Hawaiian Spaghetti Pizza" on the menu on its franchises in New Zealand.